Makotuku River: Hydro electricity

 The 60 kW Raetihi hydro-electric scheme produces about 1.75 GWh a year and was built in 1918, about 6 km north of Raetihi.
-Its water comes from the Makotuku River, Makara Stream, Makaraiti Stream and a tributary of Mangaone Stream.
+Its water comes from the Mākōtuku River, Makara Stream, Makaraiti Stream and a tributary of Mangaone Stream.
 It has a head of 116 m from its headpond to its generator, near the Orautoha Stream.
 The original generator remains in use.